lake-thomas/leafy-spurge-demography/README.md

 ## Repository Structure

 - Python files (.py) include code for preparing Landsat data, for creating training datasets, and for training and evaluating a temporal convolutional neural network.
-- CSV (.csv) files included an example training dataset for the temporal convolutional neural network.
+- CSV (.csv) file includes an example training dataset for the temporal convolutional neural network.
 - `temporalCNN/`: Code for the temporal Convolutional Neural Network (forked from https://github.com/charlotte-pel/temporalCNN)
 - `LICENSE`: Repository license information.